-- Enrollment Headcount and FTE - All students meet the "enrolled and attending" provision. - All students are counted in the correct grade category. - All part-time student's FTE (minutes enrolled) are reported and calculated correctly. - All Kindergarten, Preschool Special Education and 1st graders meet age requirements. - Check duplicate list and make appropriate audit exceptions. - Check virtual school students and verify all are Kansas residents. - Verify that virtual school students have been identified correctly.
+- Enrollment Headcount and FTE - All students meet the "enrolled and attending" provision. - All students are counted in the correct grade level. - All part-time student's FTE (minutes enrolled) are reported and calculated correctly. - All Kindergarten, Preschool Special Education and first grade students meet age requirements. - Check duplicate list and make appropriate audit exceptions. - Check virtual school students and verify all are Kansas residents. - Verify that students attending an alternative school or program have been identified correctly. - Verify that virtual school students have been identified correctly.